st01tyy/LightScale/README.md

 ## Project Notice

 - This project is intended for learning and technical exchange around large language model post-training.
 Please evaluate usage risks yourself.
 The authors disclaim liability for risks or losses arising from use of this project.
-- This project was developed within the China Mobile Jiutian: [https://jiutian.10086.cn/](https://jiutian.10086.cn/)
 - Contact email: tao_tyy@sina.com

 ## License and Acknowledgements